KrishnarajT/censAI/README.md

 ## What you need
-1. the show downloaded to a folder
+1. The show downloaded to a folder
 2. Subtitles of that show in the same folder for its episode. (synced properly)

 ## Todo